ansys/pymechanical/doc/source/getting_started/index.rst

         :link-type: doc
         :text-align: left

-        How to create mechanical docker images.
+        How to create Mechanical docker images.

-    .. grid-item-card:: WSL
+    .. grid-item-card:: Windows Subsystem for Linux (WSL)
         :padding: 2 2 2 2
         :link: wsl
         :link-type: doc
         :text-align: left

-        Installing PyMechanical on Linux via WSL.
+        Using PyMechanical with Windows Subsystem for Linux.